RascalSoftware/RAT-Docs/source/algorithms/DREAM.rst

 Algorithm control parameters
 ----------------------------
-The following parameters in the :ref:`Controls object<controlsInfo>` are specific to DREAM:
+The following parameters in the :ref:`Controls object<controls>` are specific to DREAM:

 - ``nSamples``: The number of samples in the initial population for each chain.